PONDpts07/Portfolio/Projects/03 EVE-NG IPsec Site-to-Site VPN/README.md

 ### 🔹 `docs/`
 - Contains **documentation and test evidence** for this lab
 - Includes:
-  - `design_diagram.png` → Diagram or Network Topology
+  - `Network Diagram  Site-to-Site VPN Deployment with Fortinet.png` → Diagram or Network Topology
-  - `test_plan.md` → Test cases / scenarios
   - `test_result.md` → Test results with screenshots/logs

 - Used for reference and to showcase as a portfolio

 ---

 ## 🚀 How to Use
-1. Import the topology file (`.unl`) into EVE-NG
+1. Import the topology file (`.zip`) into EVE-NG Load from `docs/`
+2. Load Backup Configuration Fortinet for Restore from the `backups/Firewall/`
-2. Load configurations from the `configs/` folder into the devices
+3. Load configurations from the `configs/` folder into the devices vISP , SwitchsHQ and SwitchsDC
-3. To restore actual VMs  → use files from `backups/`
-4. Check `docs/test_plan.md` for the testing procedure
-5. Review `docs/test_result.md` for actual test results
+4. Review `docs/test_result.md` for actual test results

 ---

-## ✨ Notes
-- This repository is intended as a **Reference/Portfolio**